 You’ll also want to find out if these expenses will still be your responsibility if you don’t win a settlement or award.
-Each lawyer will have slightly different methods for handling these types of details.
+Each lawyer will have slightly different methods for handling these details.

-Hourly Fees Versus Contingency Fees
+Hourly Fees Versus a Contingency Fee Agreement

-Is a Truck Accident Lawyer Really Necessary?
+Why You Should Hire a Truck Accident Lawyer

 While it’s completely in your rights to represent yourself in your truck accident case, we do not recommend it.
 You can get away with that in minor auto accidents, such as those that only involve cosmetic damage to your vehicle.
 However, truck accidents are a completely different animal.

 We highly recommend working with an experienced attorney because:

 - Collisions with trucks often lead to severe vehicle damage, significant medical expenses, and even long-term disabilities.

 - You are dealing not only with the truck driver but also with the trucking company and potentially other liable parties that will fight to reduce their liability.